backrunner/misskey-media-proxy-worker/Readme.md

  VALIDATE_REFERER: true,
  // Bypass validations for third party clients, set the keyword in user agent to the bellowing array.
  THIRD_PARTY_CLIENTS_USER_AGENT: [],
+ // If proxy failed, return an empty PNG image.
+ RETURN_EMPTY_PIC_WHEN_ERROR: false,
 }
 ```